Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 Hit save on the api profile to save the above after setting it.

-CoT Choice in Loom: CoT Reasoner Mini or CoT Reasoner Mini
+CoT Choice in Loom: CoT Reasoner Mini or CoT Reasoner Mini [Lumiverse if using ext]

 Global Think Trigger: OFF (The one at the start of the preset)